overlay-market/overlay-docs/docs/Contracts/Contract Addresses.md

 > INFO
 > Overlay Protocol is currently exclusively accessible to participants in the gated and sandboxed Litter Box programs.
 There have been three different versions of gated programs in the past.
-To stay informed about future private versions and the full launch, please follow updates on our official channels and actively participate in forum discussions.
+For full launch, please follow updates on our official channels.

 ## OV Token

-The OV token is a native protocol on Arbitrum.
-Governance proposals and voting on the protocol are conducted using OV tokens on the Arbitrum network.
-The OV token contract address on Arbitrum is to be announced.
+The OV token is the native protocol token.
+Governance proposals, voting, and trading on the protocol are conducted using OV tokens.
+The OV token contract address is to be announced.

 OVL is the Litter Box (test purpose) token on Arbitrum mainnet and the contract address is 0x4305c4bc521b052f17d389c2fe9d37cabeb70d54.